By Daniel Plotnik • November 13, 2025

 Why Color Psychology Matters for Your Brand

-Color isn’t decoration — it’s communication.
+Colour isn’t decoration — it’s communication.
 Every hue you choose triggers an emotion and shapes how people perceive your brand.
 That’s why color psychology is one of the most powerful and underestimated tools in branding and design.

 Below is a clear breakdown of how colors influence your audience and how to use them strategically to strengthen your identity.

-1. The Emotion Behind Each Color
+1. The Emotion Behind Each Colour

 - Blue: Trust, reliability, calm.
 Common among financial institutions, tech companies, and healthcare.